Loving myself is one thing. Liking myself… That takes some work.

 I’m starting to like myself.
 Like, holy shit.
 If you only knew.
-If you’d spent any time at all with me inside my brain, you’d have not thought it possible.
+If you’d spent any time inside my brain, you’d have not thought it possible.
 I mean, the things i’ve said to myself, about myself.
-I wouldn’t say those things even to the people that are largely responsible for me being this fucked up.
-But i’ve said them to me, about me.
+I wouldn’t even say those things to the ones responsible for me being this screwed up.
 I don’t want to bring down the tone of this piece by being specific.
-I’m pretty sure i don’t need to anyway.
-You already know, because you’ve said terrible things to yourself, about yourself too.
+Pretty sure i don’t need to anyway.
+You already know, because you’ve probably said terrible things to yourself, about yourself too.

 I was asked what my greatest fear is.
 It was during one of those courses that seekers like me are wont to take.
 It was a deep, intellectual course that asked you questions like, “What are you pretending not to know?”
 (If you inferred a sarcastic tone in that last sentence, you’re correct.
 Feel free to carry it through to the end of the paragraph.)
-In the third level of the course you did a fire walk and went on a zip line (not at the same time, but hey, that would’ve been an improvement) and then you were declared an intellectual giant and given leave to talk down to all the unfortunate peons who hadn’t taken the course, henceforth.
+In the third level of the course we did a fire walk and went on a zip line (not at the same time, but hey, that might’ve been more fun) and then we were declared an intellectual giant and given leave to talk down to all the unfortunate peons who hadn’t taken the course, henceforth.

 I suppose that’s enough build up.
 Heh.

-My second greatest fear is the one where, if i let anyone in to really get to know me, they’ll find out that i’m an awful person and they’ll leave me.
+My second greatest fear is the one where, if i let anyone in to really get to know me, they’ll find out that i’m an awful person and leave.

 I was raised with secrets.
 It started with the real reason i was born, and just continued.
 I was like one of those cartoon kids getting caught in a snowball rolling downhill, except it wasn’t snow, it was shit.
 And that shitball kept getting bigger and more destructive.
 I was taught that we were different than other people.
-They said we were so intelligent, so evolved, and part of a privileged circle of spiritual elites that had to practise what we believed in private, behind closed doors.
-Other people couldn’t understand, they said.
+They said we were so intelligent, so evolved.
+We were part of a privileged circle of spiritual elites that had to practise what we believed in private, behind closed doors.
+Not because our holy book told us to, but because other people couldn’t understand.

-I wondered how they tolerated me at all, and i was so grateful for their love.
+I wondered how they tolerated me at all; i was so grateful for their love.

-I always knew there was something wrong with me, but i wasn’t born with it, it was put inside me without my consent.
-It was the psychological rape that impregnated me with that twisted, misshapen blob of cells that i spat out that day.
+I always knew there was something wrong with me.
+I wasn’t born with the knowledge, it was put inside me without my consent.
+It was the psychological rape that impregnated me with the twisted, misshapen blob of cells that i spat out that day, confessing my fears to a stranger.
 I wasn’t ready to let it go then.
 That was over 30yrs ago and here i am finally putting her to rest.
 I buried my beautiful little hate-baby and i feel so much better.
 I’m slowly leaving my paranoia behind, like flowers at her graveside.
 I’m interrupting my inner dialogue that projects how i feel about myself onto the people around me, ascribing meaning to their eyes and putting whispered words into their mouths that are not theirs.
-And even if i’m right sometimes – do i really want to give a fuck about it?
+And even if i’m right sometimes, does it really matter?

-I remind myself of the times in my life when i had a number of friends and was welcomed with many smiles and warm salutations.
-Inside i was dying.
-I felt like a fraud because i was one.
-I had no intimate relationships with anyone, save my husband and my children, and even that was difficult and strained for me.
-I was terrified that someone would get close enough to figure out how incredibly repulsive i was inside.
+I remind myself of the times in my life when i had friends who welcomed me with smiles and warm salutations.
+Inside, i was dying.
+I felt like a fraud, and i was one.
+I just didn’t know it yet.
+I had no intimate relationships besides my husband and children, and even those were difficult and strained for me.
+I was terrified that someone would get close enough to figure out how repulsive i was inside.
 Bad.
 Spoiled goods.
 Completely gone off.

-Now i’m starting over and i’m not that close to anyone.
-I’m so fortunate to have a situation where i can make short forays into the world around me and practise being me.
-If i become drained and/or overwhelmed i can retreat to my Little Crooked House and hermit away for as long as i wish.
+Now i’m starting over and i’m not close to anyone.
+I’m fortunate to have a situation where i can make short forays into the world around me and practise being me.
+If i become drained or overwhelmed i can retreat to my Little Crooked House and hermit away for as long as i wish.
 I’m no longer trying to charm everyone i meet.
-I don’t need you to like me.
-The ones who genuinely haven’t liked me, haven’t done anything nearly as terrible to me as i’ve done to myself.
-Also, the ones that claimed to like and even love me, have historically done far worse to me than even i have done.
+I don’t need you to be liked.
+The ones who genuinely haven’t liked me, haven’t hurt me by doing so.
+The ones that claimed to like me, have often done far worse than even i have done.